-Christ used four examples (being hurt, losing clothing and money, and forced labor) to illustrate how not to repay anyone “eye for eye” or evil for evil.
-Matthew 5:39-42.
+Christ used four examples (injury, loss of clothing, loss of money, and being forced into labor) to illustrate how not to repay anyone “eye for eye” or evil for evil (Matthew 5:39-42).

 Not taking revenge does not mean being weak or encouraging injustice.
 Christ did not retaliate as He was nailed on the cross.
 Yet, He challenged the high priest.

-Further, these behaviors are not for all relationships.
-For example, judges are entrusted to punish the wrong and reward the good.
-Romans 13:1, 4.
-Matthew 22:21.
-Similarly, parents to children, and employers to employees, operate differently.
-To run a business and keep others employed, employers cannot comply to an employee’s unreasonable demands, such as getting paid without working.
-Matthew 20:1-15.
+Furthermore, these behaviors are not for all relationships.
+For example, judges are entrusted to punish the wrong and reward the good (Romans 13:1, 4; Matthew 22:21).
+Similarly, the relationship of parents and children, compared to that of employers and employees, operate differently.

 In the Sermon on the Mount, the behaviors focus more on personal interactions, where one should let the state punish.
 Ultimately, let God avenge and punish the one who is evil.
-God said, “It is mine to avenge; I will repay.”
-Leviticus 19:18 and Romans 12:19.
+God said, “It is mine to avenge; I will repay” (Leviticus 19:18, Romans 12:19).

-Christ also taught His disciples to love their enemies.
-Matthew 5:43-48.
-In deeds, seek good for their enemies.
-Luke 6:27.
-In words, bless those who curse them.
-Luke 6:28.
-In prayers, pray for those who persecute them.
-Matthew 5:44.
-Otherwise, they were no different from the wicked, who are good to those who are good to them also.
+Christ also taught His disciples to love their enemies (Matthew 5:43-48).
+In deeds, they should seek good for their enemies (Luke 6:27).
+In words, they should bless those who curse them (Luke 6:28).
+In prayers, they should pray for those who persecute them (Matthew 5:44).
+Otherwise, they would be no different from the wicked, who are good to those who are good to them also.

-Christ wanted His disciples to imitate their heavenly Father, who loved them while they were His enemies.
-Matthew 5:48 and Romans 5:10.
-Also, God gives sun and rain to the evil and the good.
-Matthew 5:44-45.
+Christ wanted His disciples to imitate their heavenly Father, who loved them while they were His enemies (Matthew 5:48, Romans 5:10).
+Also, God gives sun and rain to the evil and the good (Matthew 5:44-45).

-Also, accept that humans could not achieve perfection in this life.
-Just keep trying and asking God for forgiveness, just as Christ taught His disciples to pray.
-Matthew 6:12, and 5:6.
+Humans cannot achieve perfection in this life, but we can keep trying and asking God for forgiveness, just as Christ taught His disciples to pray (Matthew 6:12, 5:6).

-Be merciful, just as our Father is merciful.
-Luke 6:36.
+Be merciful, just as our heavenly Father is merciful (Luke 6:36).